Creating Your First MCP Server

 Step 5: Test Your Connection

-- Try executing a simple Logic document
+- Try executing a simple Logic agent

 - Verify you receive the expected response